Family Lawyer Lucy Jones answers some common questions on child arrangements following relationship breakdown.

 What contact rights do grandparents have?

 Grandparents do not have an automatic right to contact with their grandchildren.
-Grandparents who are refused access to their grandchildren must in the first instance apply to the court for permission to make an application for contact.
+Grandparents who are refused access to their grandchildren must first apply to the court for permission to apply for contact.